Master of Arts (Thesis only)

 - Master of Arts (Advanced Seminar and Shorter Thesis)

 Please check if you are eligible for consideration by viewing our entry requirements before you proceed further.

 If you do not meet the minimum entry requirements for direct entry into our graduate research degrees, you may wish to consider undertaking the Graduate Diploma in Arts (Advanced) as a pathway into Graduate Research.
 For further information, please email email@example.com.

 Step 2: Finding a Supervisor

-Before you can submit an application, you will need to contact a potential supervisor and establish whether appropriate supervision is likely to be available for your proposed research.
+Before you can submit an application, you need to first confirm that there is a supervisor who is willing to supervise you.

 You can look for potential supervisors by

 - Exploring the University's Find an Expert directory.
 You can search by topic key words, name, faculty or school